stormasm/nunotes/commandless.md

 Move BufferedReader to nu-command/src/util.rs

-It is referenced in these 3 spots.
+The same exact code is located in these 3 spots.

 * filesystem/open.rs
 * network/fetch.rs